-We find that many of our clients come to us because they just don’t have time for admin.
+We find that many of our clients come to us because they just don’t have time for admin and sometimes need some business admin support.
 Although we’re more than happy to assist there are things you can do to help stay on top of all that paperwork.

 Little and often

 Are you guilty of letting your admin build up?

 There’s a misconception that doing a job once will save time.
 In fact, it’s just an excuse to put the task off.
 Staying on top of the task by setting time aside weekly will be a much more effective and efficient way of keeping on top of your admin.
 It will also feel less daunting to deal with a small pile of paperwork than be overwhelmed by months’ worth of bank statements and invoices that haven’t been dealt with.